 Most cyclists associate bike fitting only with Road or triathlon bikes, but mountain bikes with their technical suspension systems, dropper posts, and competing demands of efficient climbing and plush descending can benefit as much if not more from the fit process.

 Every mountain bike fit starts with a run through of suspension settings to ensure that all suspension components are dialed and work best for terrain, and riding style.
 We also take into consideration any gear that may be used, so your suspension can be adjusted for additional weight like a loaded hydration pack.
 Not having your suspension set up properly will negatively affect your bike’s handling, as well as where you are positioned in relationship to the pedals and wheels.
-By dialing this detail in first we know your ideal suspension set up and ensure that we get the most out of your fit.
+By dialing this detail in first, we know your ideal suspension set up and ensure that we get the most out of your fit.

-Handlebars & Stems: Mountain bike handlebars have continually grown wider, and simultaneously stem lengths have decreased, ultimately handlebar width is personal preference and that choice is affected by terrain rider preference and style of riding.
+Handlebars & Stems: Mountain bike handlebars have continually grown wider, and simultaneously stem lengths have decreased.
+Ultimately, handlebar width is personal preference and that choice is affected by terrain, rider preference and style of riding.
 With fit, we want to find the correct bar width that adds stability without being too wide.
-Your arms should fall with a relaxed bend at the elbow, if your elbows are straight, your handlebars are probably too far away, too wide, or too low.
+Your arms should fall with a relaxed bend at the elbow.
+If your elbows are straight, your handlebars are probably too far away, too wide, or too low.
 A lot of pressure in the hands can indicate any of the same three issues.
 Shorter stems make the steering feel more direct and move the rider’s weight further behind the front axle which adds confidence when riding challenging trail sections, but the length of the stem should be carefully balanced with the rider’s morphology and riding style.
 There is no one size fits all solution.

-Saddles and Dropper Posts: Saddles take on additional duties on a mountain bike, while they need to fit, and be supportive for pedaling, they are also used to push against for steering.
+Saddles and Dropper Posts: Saddles take on additional duties on a mountain bike.
+While they need to fit and be supportive for pedaling, they are also used to push against for steering.
 Depending on the trail you’ll potentially use every inch of saddle real-estate to keep your weight balanced; climbing steep sections of trail on the nose or hanging off the back for steep descents.
 We are seeing more and more Dropper posts on a big variety of bikes from gravel bike to lightweight cross country rigs.
 Dropper seat posts add a big dose of stability and confidence.
 They allow you to ride at the optimal and most efficient saddle height, then with the push of a button lower your center of gravity for more confident cornering on flowy trails, or drop your saddle completely out of the way for sketchy descents.
 With this variability, we want to ensure that your saddle height and fore/aft are optimized for maximum pedaling efficiency as well as healthy knees.
-Leaving you the freedom to select the best saddle position on the fly based on the terrain.
+This leaves you the freedom to select the best saddle position on the fly based on the terrain.

 Pedals & Shoes: Ultra-light and efficient carbon soled shoes that transfer every ounce of energy into forward momentum excel for riders looking to maximize efficiency.
 On the other end of the spectrum flat pedals with grippy cycling specific shoes allow for amazing bike feel and a high degree of security and safety on the most extreme trails.
 Finding the right pedal and shoe combination is dependent on the rider’s preferences, terrain, and ultimately the feel the rider is looking for.
 The goal in fit is to work with any of these shoe and pedal styles to dial the riders pedaling mechanics and connection to the bike so they can keep the power to the pedals without any knee pain.